 Sustainability Journey

-PTTEP set sight to become a sustainable organization since its inception in 1985.
+PTTEP set sight to be a sustainable organization since its inception in 1985.
 The journey started with a goal to be a "green organization" to which environment stewardship and management was a priority.
 The sustainability concept that involves Environmental, Social and Governance elements was subsequently applied and in 2011, PTTEP participated in the United Nations Global Compact (UNGC), demonstrating our commitment to uphold the UNGC 10 principles that highlight 4 main aspects - human rights, labor, environment and anti-corruption.
 PTTEP has submitted the Communication on Progress to the UNGC annually since 2012 up to the present.

 1985–2000